cuzzybro/java-chorus/README.md

 - navigate to local repository root directory
 - open directory in command line / cmd prompt
 > gradle clean build
+- or using the wrapper
+> ./gradlew clean build test